ccquach/TheWebDeveloperBootcamp/Node/objectives.md

 		* Express is lightweight: doesn't do much for you (flexible)
 			* Less is hidden from you, meaning you have to understand how things work in order to get things done

+#NPM Init and Package.json

+* Use the '--save' flag to install packages
+	* Installs package and adds package name and version to dependencies section of package.json
+* Explain what the package.json file does
+	* Holds metadata relevant to specific project (e.g. dependencies)
+* Use 'npm init' to create a new package.json
+	* Allows us to add dependencies metadata to a project using --save flag when installing packages